-Getting wet the only way to access the beautiful Northbrook Gorges
+Getting wet is the only way to access the beautiful Northbrook Gorges

 The 6-kilometre hike (return) wasn’t particularly hard, but you don’t want to rush it.
 There are a few tricky parts with slippery rocks where you should step carefully – especially with wet shoes.
 It took us a bit more than three hours to complete the hike with many photo breaks.

 To hike Northbrook Gorges, you need enclosed shoes that you don’t mind getting soaked.
 Indeed, you will scramble in the rocks and cross the river multiple times – and eventually swim.
 Make sure you check the weather forecast before you leave.
 You never want to be in a gorge when the water level rises because of a storm.

 We stayed almost dry (water up to our knees) for the first gorge, but finding a traverse route in the second gorge to avoid the water seemed impossible.
 Despite the 30° in Brisbane, we weren’t particularly keen on getting entirely wet as we weren’t hot.
 But we had no other choice to continue the hike.
 Facing the beauty of the gorge, we jumped in without hesitation.
 It was worth being a bit cold: the second gorges are stunning.

 Don’t forget to take a dry bag for your car keys if they’re electronic or check out this travel tip to keep them safe with your vehicle.

 Brisbane has many gems accessible on day trips.
-Even after years living in there, I still find new places to explore; it’s amazing.
+Even after years living there, I still find new places to explore; it’s amazing.
 And I’m even more surprised by the few numbers of people we meet on these amazing tracks.
 We hiked Northbrook Gorges at the end of the afternoon and only met two other small groups of hikers who were on their way back.